 Shine the UV/IR test lamp into the viewing window of the detector under test.
-The ALARM LED is illuminated and the corresponding DETECTOR LED blinks.
+The corresponding DETECTOR LED flashes rapidly to identify the detector under test.

-- 3. If the voting requirements are met, the appropriate FIRE ZONE LED(s) is also illuminated. - 4.
-Turn off the UV/IR source.
-The FIRE ZONE LED remains on if it was previously illuminated.
-The DETECTOR LED remains on, but stops blinking. - 5.
-Repeat steps 2 through 4 for each detector in the system. - 6.
-After all detectors have been checked, reset the system by placing the Mode switch in the NORMAL position.
-All LEDs except the POWER LED are off. - 7.
+If the requirements are met, the appropriate ALARM LED and FIRE ZONE LED are also illuminated.

+- Turn off the UV/IR source.
+If turned on, the ALARM LED and FIRE ZONE LED(s) continue to flash if latching outputs are selected and are on steady if not selected.
+The DETECTOR LED is on steady. - 4.
+Repeat steps 2 and 3 for the other detector in the system.

+- After all detectors have been checked, reset the system by placing the Mode switch in the NORMAL position.
+All LEDs except the POWER LED are off. - 6.
 Restore power to the output loads and remove any mechanical blocking devices.